Owner Liability for Unprovoked Attacks | Maulings | Physical and Emotional Trauma

 According to Dogsbite.org, a watchdog organization protecting the safety of citizens from aggressive canines, more than four and a half million Americans are bitten by dogs every year, with about 20% of those bites becoming infected.
 Hospitalizations for dog bites and attacks have nearly doubled nationwide over the last 25 years, and more than 25,000 people require some form of constructive surgery every year as the result of an attack by a dog.

 If you or someone you love is hurt in an unprovoked attack by a dog or other animal, you want an experienced and aggressive lawyer to help you pursue a monetary award for your losses.
 Bailey & Galyen can help.

-Proven Texas and Arkansas Dog Bite Lawyers
+Proven Texas, Arkansas, and New Mexico Dog Bite Lawyers

 At the law offices of Bailey & Galyen, we have protected the rights of personal injury victims throughout the Lone Star State for more than four decades, including people who hurt by someone else’s domestic animal.
 One of the largest consumer law firms in Texas, we are well-known for our consistent ability to recover significant damages for our clients.
 Since we opened our practice, we have collected more than $500 million in verdicts and settlements for our personal injury clients.

 Bailey & Galyen—Committed to the Highest Levels of Client Service and Satisfaction

 Throughout our decades of serving injured people in Texas and across the country, we have consistently provided our clients with comprehensive service and attention.
 We’ll keep you involved and informed throughout the legal process, making certain you have a basic understanding of the law and process, as well as your rights and prospects for success.
 We’ll immediately inform you of any developments in your case, as well as your options, so that you can make good decisions about how you want to proceed.